-Table 7 reports Tobit estimates obtained for Firm Debt as this variable is censored at zero.
-The positive coefficient of information sharing in the first columns of Table 7 indicates that on average firms are more levered in countries where information sharing is more developed: raising the information sharing index from the lowest to the highest observed value raises the leverage ratio by about 4.2 percentage points, which is almost half the sample mean (9.3%).
+Table 7 reports estimates obtained for regressions where Firm Debt is the dependent variable.
+These regressions are estimated with Tobit because the dependent variable is censored at zero.20 The positive coefficient of information sharing in the first columns of Table 7 indicates that on average firms are more levered in countries where information sharing is more developed: raising the information sharing index from the lowest to the highest observed value raises the leverage ratio by about 4.2 percentage points, which is almost half the sample mean (9.3%).
 Again, firm transparency and size have a positive direct effect on leverage, with large and highly significant coefficients.